jphmrst/PLC/src/plc/fp/Basics.lagda.md

 ```

 You may have noticed that `→` does not appear on your keyboard.
 It is
-symbols in _unicode_.
+a _unicode_ symbol.
 At the end of each chapter is a list of all
 unicode symbols introduced in the chapter, including instructions on
 how to type them in the Emacs text editor.
 Here _type_ refers to
 typing with fingers as opposed to data types!